AlexJReid/blog/content/posts/local-api/index.md

 LOCAL HELLO WORLD
 ```

-This is a great example of using resolvers and routers to to _patch_ a service at the resource level.
-We can apply the _strangler pattern_ to older services, by gradually overriding resources and pointing them to a new implementation, while sending _everything else_ to the old implementation.
+**This is a great example of using resolvers and routers to to _patch_ a service at the resource level.** We can apply the _strangler pattern_ to older services, by gradually overriding resources and pointing them to a new implementation, while sending _everything else_ to the old implementation.

 These mechanics can be applied to a blue-green or canary deploy, where traffic is routed between different deployed versions of a service.
-This arrangement could be for a few minutes during a deployment, or for several months during a longer migration project.
+This arrangement could be for a few minutes during a deployment, or for several months as part of a longer running migration project.

 ## Drawbacks and TODOs
-Astute readers will have noticed I have not mentioned security - ACLs and certificates.
+Astute readers will have noticed I have not mentioned security, namely ACLs and certificates.
 These are an essential ingredient to ensuring that only trusted services can join the mesh.

-This is only appropriate for test environments.
+It is likely that this approach is only appropriate for test environments.
 It would be a bad idea to attempt on a production environment, unless you have a clickbait blog post cued up: _I accidentally put my laptop into production and here's what happened!_

-Perhaps the biggest technical flaw in this approach is running a Consul agent locally over a potentially slow connection.
+Perhaps the biggest technical flaw is running a Consul agent locally over a potentially slow connection.
 Consul agents are designed to run within the same data center with a low latency (< 10ms).
 An alternative approach would be to provision a remote Consul agent on-demand (or make a pool available to developers), but continue to run Envoy locally.
 This would require some additional configuration but is likely to work.

 There is a lot going on here but the ideas presented could be abstracted by some scripts to automate and simplify the process so that it is almost invisible to developers.